rsdoiel/ws/README.md

 The goal of _ottoengine_ is to provide a platform for prototyping content APIs consumed browser side by the static pages served by _ws_.

-Enabled the _ottoengine_ involes setting to command line options or settin the equivalant environment variables
+Two command line options or environment variables turn _ottoengine_ on.

 + -otto, WS_OTTO - values true/false, defaults to false.
+True turns on _ottoengine_
 + -otto-path, WS_OTTO_PATH - sets the path to the scripts used to defined the routes being handled.
+Each file found in the path becomes a route.